AGI remains unsolved.

 Why should the community trust ARC-AGI?

-We are a nonprofit that seeks to provide transparency and all tools.
+We are a nonprofit that seeks to provide transparency in our testing.
 We invite the community to reproduce our results.

 Who will fund this effort?
-Any conflict of interests?
+Any conflicts of interests?

 Got feedback?